 The following individuals are prohibited from being reimbursed for providing services to a beneficiary:

-The beneficiary’s spouse;
+Beneficiary’s spouse;

-The beneficiary’s curator;
+Beneficiary’s curator;

-The beneficiary’s tutor;
+Beneficiary’s tutor;

-The beneficiary’s legal guardian;
+Beneficiary’s legal guardian;

-The beneficiary’s designated responsible representative; or
+Beneficiary’s designated responsible representative; or

-The person to whom the beneficiary has given representative and mandate authority (also known as “power of attorney”).
+Person to whom the beneficiary has given representative and mandate authority (also known as “power of attorney”).

 LT-PCS beneficiaries are not permitted to receive LT-PCS while living in a home or property owned, operated, or controlled by an owner, operator, agent, or employee of a licensed LT-PCS provider.
 LT-PCS providers are prohibited from providing and billing for services under these circumstances.
-Beneficiaries may not live in the home of their direct service worker (DSW) unless their direct service worker is related to the beneficiary.
-(See link for “Who Can Be a Direct Service Worker (DSW Flowchart) for PAS and LT-PCS?” in Appendix A of this manual chapter).
-These provisions may be waived with prior written approval by OAAS or its designee on a case-by-case basis.
+Beneficiaries may not live in the home of their DSW unless their DSW is related to the beneficiary and this is the beneficiary’s choice..
+(See link for “LT-PCS DSW/Participant Relationship and Living Arrangements Guidance” in Appendix A of this manual).
+These provisions may be waived with prior written approval by OAAS or its designee and only on a case-by-case basis.

 LT-PCS does not include the following: